 2. Traveling around the landscape is immensely fun

 Following up on the prior point, Link is restricted in much fewer ways than in any prior Zelda game.
 You can swim (even up waterfalls once you receive the right piece of equipment), glide, sneak and even hop on top of your shield and sled down hills with it.
 Hell, you can even chop down trees and use them as makeshift bridges, or hop onto a raft and push yourself toward a distant island with a Gust Leaf.
 Basically, if you can see it, you can get there in some way or another.
-But no matter how you do it, the journey there is always a thrill.
+Even beating the bosses allow you to unlock some fun new abilities to this effect, like super-jumps that let you cover huge amounts of territory or leap your way up tall mountains in a few bounds.
+But no matter how you make your way to a destination, the journey there is always a thrill.

 3. Probably the best physics engine I've seen in a game.